 Understanding any microphone’s polar pattern will help you to get the best possible sound, and also allow you to take advantage of “blind spots” when placing speakers and foldback monitors.

 There are 3 major types of polar patterns: omnidirectional, cardioid, and figure-eight.
 Almost every dynamic microphone has a cardioid pattern due to the nature of their design.
 There are also two extra variants of cardioid: supercardioid and hypercardioid.

 So what does a cardioid polar pattern look like for most microphones?
 It’s essentially shaped like a heart around the pickup area of the mic, which is where the name cardioid comes from (cardio is Greek for heart).

-So if your mic has a cardioid polar pattern, you will have the greatest sound quality in the general area in front of the microphone, and virtually no pickup from behind it.
-This is very beneficial in a live sound setting, because it means you can place a monitor speaker behind a microphone and the microphone won’t pick up the sound.
+So if your mic has a cardioid polar pattern, you will have the greatest fidelity in the general area in front of the microphone, and virtually no pickup from behind it.
+This is very beneficial in a live setting, because it means you can place a monitor speaker behind a microphone and the microphone will reject the sound.

 Supercardioid and Hypercardioid